Last updated January 13, 2023

 - Please note that class sessions ought to start and end promptly at the stated time to allow students a fifteen-minute transition between courses.

-- Include estimated cost, textbooks, and software or platforms used in your course.
+- Include estimated cost of materials, model-making, textbooks, and software or platforms used in your course.

 - Per the Federal Higher Education Act, instructors are required to share information about textbooks.
 The Harvard Coop is coordinating this effort on behalf of the university.
-In addition to listing textbooks on your syllabus, please contact the Coop at firstname.lastname@example.org to ensure compliance with federal law.
+To order textbooks or materials, please contact the Textbook manager at 617-499-2223 or email@example.com.

 - Please make every effort to provide the required readings and other materials on your Canvas site.
 Harvard Libraries offer services such as Scan & Deliver and the Library Reserves Tool, in addition to the resources available at our own Frances Loeb Library.